JunkaiDong/junkaidong.github.io/music.md

 ### Guqin (古琴)

 Guqin is a plucked seven-string instrument.
 I started learning Guqin from Mr. Rong Li when I was thirteen.
 As its scores only contain fingerings without a lot of phrasing or rhythmic interpretations, players are required to use their own judgements.
 I have done some research and did my best to interpret two pieces, [潇湘水云](https://www.bilibili.com/video/BV1Lo4y1d7e1) and [短清](https://www.bilibili.com/video/BV1XS4y1j7xy).
+I have recently been invited to give a lecture on Guqin tablature at the New England Conservatory; the slides can be found [here](/assets/Guqin_Tablature_submit.pdf).